Keyword Tax

 AI chatbots already have the traffic.
 They just can’t monetize it.

-Perplexity, ChatGPT, Claude, Gemini — millions of queries, burning inference costs, no ad revenue.
+Perplexity, ChatGPT, Claude, Gemini: millions of queries, burning inference costs, no ad revenue.
 These queries are conversational: “my finger hurts after a climbing session, should I see a physical therapist?”
-That doesn’t map to a keyword bid.
 There’s no keyword to bid on when the query is a paragraph.
 But it maps to the climbing PT’s position in embedding space.

-Meanwhile, the advertisers are running out of places to go.
+Meanwhile, search advertising is shrinking.
 As covered in The Convergence, organic CTR dropped 65% and paid CTR fell 68% on queries where AI Overviews appeared.
-Zero-click searches account for roughly 60% of queries.
-Search advertising is shrinking as a channel, and the specialists paying the keyword tax are the first to get priced out.
-They need somewhere else to advertise.
-The chatbots have the queries they’d pay to reach.
+Specialists paying the keyword tax are the first to get priced out, and the chatbots already have the queries they’d pay to reach.
 The connection is missing.

 The missing piece

-The long tail of chatbot platforms — vertical assistants, domain-specific tools, niche communities — doesn’t exist yet, because there’s no way to monetize conversational traffic.
-The SSP is the missing piece.
+The long tail of chatbot platforms (vertical assistants, domain-specific tools, niche communities) doesn’t exist yet, because there’s no way to monetize conversational traffic.
 An embedding auction that works across platforms would let any chatbot with a focused query stream sell ad inventory.
-The specialist revenue would be strongest on these long-tail platforms where every query is high-intent.
-The equilibrium isn’t one big platform running embedding auctions — it’s thousands of small ones, connected by a shared auction layer.
+The equilibrium is thousands of small platforms, connected by a shared auction layer.

-Whether embedding auctions generate enough revenue per query to offset inference costs is an open question.
-Perplexity tried keyword-style ads and abandoned them — $20K in total ad revenue.
-OpenAI projects $1B in 2026 from ads, against $14B in inference costs.
-The current ad formats are a poor fit for conversational queries.
-Embedding auctions might change the yield — higher relevance means higher conversion, which means advertisers pay more per impression — but that’s speculation, not measurement.
+Whether embedding auctions generate enough revenue per query to offset inference costs is open.
+Perplexity tried keyword-style ads: $20K in total revenue.
+OpenAI projects $1B in 2026 ads against $14B in inference costs.
+Current ad formats are a poor fit for conversational queries.
+Embedding auctions might change the yield, but that’s speculation, not measurement.

-The climbing PT who’s losing -0.807 per round on Google keywords will buy ads on the platform where her niche queries actually exist, at prices where she breaks even.
+The climbing PT who’s losing -0.807 per round on Google keywords will buy ads on the platform where her niche queries exist, at prices where she breaks even.
 The keyword incumbent can’t replicate this without cannibalizing their own revenue.
-The first embedding auction — whether on a major AI platform or a long-tail vertical — has a temporary monopoly on the only ad mechanism that works for conversational queries, and a built-in supply of the queries that specialists will pay to reach.

 What ships first will be wrong

-The likely first implementation is RAG-based ad selection: embed the query, find the nearest ad embeddings by cosine similarity, show the top results.
-This is already how these platforms retrieve context — extending it to ads is a small step.
+The likely first implementation is RAG-based ad selection: embed the query, find the nearest ad embeddings, show the top results.
+This is already how these platforms retrieve context.
+Extending it to ads is a small step.

-Whoever ships RAG ad selection first will discover what the simulation already shows: without per-advertiser σ, without price integrated into the scoring geometry, and without drift penalties, the embedding auction degrades.
-Specialists and generalists compete at the same radius.
-Aggressive bids override relevance.
-Positions drift toward popular queries.
-They’ll add radius control, then price-integrated scoring, then relocation fees.
-They’ll reinvent the power diagram auction one patch at a time.
+Whoever ships RAG ad selection first will discover what the simulation already shows: without per-advertiser σ, price-integrated scoring, and drift penalties, the embedding auction degrades.
+Positions drift toward popular queries and aggressive bids override relevance.
+They’ll patch in radius control, then scoring, then fees.
+They’ll reinvent the power diagram auction incrementally.

 The Caveats

 The 2x specialist conversion advantage drives the surplus story.
-When we ran the same simulation with a 1.25x ratio (v3.3), all surplus effects shrank to non-significance.
-The mechanism works at any ratio — specialists always do directionally better with embeddings — but whether the effect reaches significance depends on how much better specialists actually convert.
-The 2x ratio is plausible for a climbing PT vs a general PT on a climbing query.
-It’s an assumption.
-The argument is strongest for specialists with deep niches and high repeat-customer value, weakest for specialists who are only marginally differentiated.
+At 1.25x (v3.3), all effects shrank to non-significance.
+The mechanism works at any ratio (specialists always do directionally better with embeddings) but whether the effect is significant depends on how much better specialists actually convert.
+The argument is strongest for deep niches with high repeat-customer value.

 The marketplace wedge doesn’t require the simulation’s exact numbers.
-It requires that AI platforms need ad revenue — they do, inference costs aren’t free — and that some specialists are losing enough on keywords to buy ads elsewhere.
-Whether the first embedding auction emerges from an open protocol, from a startup building the SSP layer, or from Google deciding that cannibalizing keyword revenue beats losing the query stream to AI — that won’t be answered by simulation.
+It requires that AI platforms need ad revenue (inference costs aren’t free) and that some specialists are losing enough on keywords to buy ads elsewhere.
+Whether the first embedding auction emerges from an open protocol or a startup building the SSP layer, that won’t be answered by simulation.